Products: Embroidered shawls, bags, home decor

 Beneficiaries: 15 women from Balata refugee camp

-The Haneen Project is a new initiative established as a result of Sunbula's product development training in Balata refugee camp, which was held in early 2007.
+The Haneen Project is an initiative established as a result of Sunbula's product development training in Balata refugee camp, which was held in 2007.
 A group of women who received the training formed an independent income-generating project in order to utilize their newly-acquinted skills for handicraft production.
 Haneen means 'longing' in Arabic, and it symbolizes the refugees' longing for their ancestral homeland and cultural heritage.

 Balata is the largest of the 19 Palestinian refugee camps in the occupied West Bank.
 A home to more than 22,000 inhabitants, living conditions in the camp are extremely difficult.
 In addition to overcrowding, poor infrastructure and widespread poverty, the camp residents endure conflict-related violence almost daily.